 H-1B Visa Trade Compliance Analyst Jobs

-Trade Compliance Analyst roles qualify for H-1B sponsorship as specialty occupations requiring a bachelor's degree or higher in international trade, supply chain, or a related field.
+Trade Compliance Analyst roles qualify for H-1B visa sponsorship as specialty occupations requiring a bachelor's degree or higher in international trade, supply chain, or a related field.
 Employers filing LCAs under SOC code 13-1041 must certify prevailing wages through DOL before USCIS adjudicates your petition.

-See All Trade Compliance Analyst JobsOverview
+Find H-1B Visa Trade Compliance Analyst JobsOverview

-Showing 5 of 36+ Trade Compliance Analyst jobs
+Showing 5 of 37+ Trade Compliance Analyst jobs

-See all 36+ Trade Compliance Analyst jobs
+See all 37+ Trade Compliance Analyst Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Trade Compliance Analyst roles.